damibran/simple_qt_renderrer/README.md

 * Renderer is not fast enough (my bad) and should be profiled deeper
 * Qt is too big for this project, better choice SDL and Dear ImGui

-But this project stays at GitHub to demonstrate my C++ and computer graphics knowledge
+But this project stays at GitHub to demonstrate my C++ and computer graphics knowledge.<br>
+And now, as next stage, I want to deep dive into a Vulkan API.

 ## Features
 * Shader-based forward renderer